slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 ## OAK-D Lite setup

-I have a "Kickstarter Edition" OAK-D Lite stereo camera.
+I have a "_Kickstarter Edition_" OAK-D Lite stereo camera.
+It doesn't have an IMU, but otherwise should be identical to units produced later.

 This guide describes how to run it under Ubuntu 24.04 and ROS2 Jazzy - first on an Intel 5 Desktop, an then on Raspberry 4 or 5 under the Ubuntu 24.04 Server and ROS2 Jazzy Base.

 ## Basic hardware test

-The camera requires USB3 cable and _prefers_ a USB3 socket, but will work if plugged into USB2 socket.
+The camera requires a quality USB3 cable and _prefers_ a USB3 socket, but will work if plugged into USB2 socket.

 After plugging it in, see if it shows up:
 ```